Skip to main content

 What can you make in a Vitamix blender?

-Vitamix blenders can do more than make smoothies, hot soup, and dressing and sauces.
+Vitamix blenders can do more than make smoothies, hot soup, dressing, and sauces.
 You'll be able to blend up baby food that will please your child's taste buds, fresh peanut butter and other nut butters for after-school snacks, flavorful dips for dinner parties, and even amazing frozen desserts, including ice cream.

 Should you buy a refurbished Vitamix blender?

 People with a smaller budget may want to consider a certified reconditioned Vitamix blender.
-Vitamix handles all refurbishments in-house and the machines are all still covered by the same five-year warranty that new blenders get.
+Vitamix handles all refurbishments in-house, and the machines are all still covered by the same five-year warranty that new blenders get.
 All reconditioned models come with a cookbook and a tamper as standard, and generally cost between 20% to 40% less than new blenders.

 Shop reconditioned Vitamix blenders